steqeq/0000/README.md

 ##### Not supported

-* "Tonga", "Iceland", "Vega M", and "Vega 12" GPUs are not supported in ROCm 2.9.x
+* "Tonga", "Iceland", "Vega M", and "Vega 12" GPUs are not supported.
 * We do not support GFX8-class GPUs (Fiji, Polaris, etc.) on CPUs that do not have PCIe 3.0 with PCIe atomics.
   * As such, we do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs.
   * Thunderbolt 1 and 2 enabled GPUs are not supported by GFX8 GPUs on ROCm.
 Thunderbolt 1 & 2 are based on PCIe 2.0.

+In the default ROCm configuration, GFX8 and GFX9 GPUs require PCI Express 3.0 with PCIe atomics.
+The ROCm platform leverages these advanced capabilities to allow features such as user-level submission of work from the host to the GPU.
+This includes PCIe atomic Fetch and Add, Compare and Swap, Unconditional Swap, and AtomicOp Completion.

 #### ROCm support in upstream Linux kernels